iterate/mikrobloggeriet/cli/README.md

     # edit in your #EDITOR
     # :wq - or save and quit in some other way
     # That's it!
+    # Your text is now on its way to the internet.

 ## prerequisites